 Emergency Medical Technician

 The Emergency Medical Technician designation, or EMT, is an entry level classification and the initial step to becoming an advanced EMT, paramedic, or registered nurse.
-EMTs are often the first responders in the event of medical emergencies.
+EMTs are often the first responders in the event of medical or trauma emergencies.
 EMTs can also aid in transportation of the sick and injured from one healthcare facility to another.
 Compassion, communication skills, calm demeanor and the ability to work under pressure are all key traits for Emergency Medical Technicians.

 In the Health Occupations program, students will learn core skills essential to a successful career in the health field and will be introduced to three exciting pathways: